 Jesus says in Luke 6.36, "Be merciful just as your Father is merciful.".
 The word "merciful" means here "compassionate" or "pitying."
-Jesus showed that he was merciful in one very moving experience at the tomb of Lazarus.
-"Jesus wept" as the shortest verse in the Bible is memorable but also in the way it shows Jesus' emotional feeling.
+Jesus shows that he was merciful in one very moving experience at the tomb of Lazarus.
+"Jesus wept" as the shortest verse in the Bible is memorable but also in the way it shows Jesus' deep emotional feelings.
 John Vance Cheney (1848–1922) was an American poet who wrote,

 "Through gloom and shadow look we